yleeyilin/tp/docs/UserGuide.md

 [//]: # (@@author chiageng)
 #### Undoing a command : `undo`

-Undoes the most recent action so that you can revert changes back easily.
+Undoes the most recent action so that you can easily revert the changes that you made in PoochPlanner.

 Format: <br>
 `/undo`